authelia/authelia/docs/build.md

 The client is written in Typescript and uses jQuery.
 It is built as part of the global `build` Grunt command.

 The server is written in Typescript.
-It is built as part of the global `build` Grunt command.
+It is also built as part of the global `build` Grunt command.

 ### Tests

 Grunt also handles the commands to run the tests.
-There are several type of tests for **Authelia**: unit tests for the server, unit tests for the client and integration tests for both.
+There are several type of tests for **Authelia**: unit tests for the server, the client and a shared library and an integration test suite testing both components together.

 The unit tests are written with Mocha while integration tests are using Cucumber and Mocha.